How to clean bath toys – the best way to keep them mould free and squeaky clean – cleaning tips that really work!

 This type of black yuck is a breeding ground for bacteria as well as looking disgusting!

-As with most things it’s easier to manage if you keep on top of things and clean them regularly from the beginning rather than letting them get yucky.
-You can do this easily with our cleaning tips below.
+As with most things it’s easier to manage if you keep on top of things.
+Clean bath toys regularly from the beginning rather than letting them get yucky.

 How to clean children’s bath toys

 How to clean bath toys after each use

 - After each use – squeeze excess water out of squirty toys.